poleschukviktoria/poleschukviktoria/README.md

-:wave: Hi, my name is Vikoria and I`m a beginner tester!
+:wave: Hi, my name is Viktoria and I`m a beginner tester!
 I like to check software products as well as to make them hight quality.

-:woman_technologist: My general skills:
+### :woman_technologist: My general skills:
 -	Creating checklists, test cases and bug reports
 -	Theoretical knowledge of Software Development Methodologies (Waterfall, Scrum)
 -	Theoretical knowledge of testing methods, types and levels of software testing